mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 ### GDP driving adoption of emerging technical processes

 The emergence of technical processes happens particularly on a pair level.
 It is at times motivated or sustained by a drive to implement or complete a GDP.
 The processes are not static but are modified by the community as they are adopted and passed on.
 Sometimes very explicitly as a parent explains, facilitates or guides a process as with Te and Da in the last chapter with documentation.
-At times technical processes are passed on informally in more casual help interactions.
+At times technical processes are passed on informally in more casual help interactions as illustrated in the following example.

-Ne appears reluctant to help at first and when she does she is mostly non-verbal and makes changes quickly in a way that her mother cannot then follow or replicate.

     NOTE - COVERT TO TABLE
     Mi continues to do solo design using the Piskel graphical too.
 She encounters a design problem.
 When erasing a part of the design she gets rid of background colour.
 Mi asks for help from partner but receives misleading advice which does not help her progress.
     Mi:  Oh no it’s not done that has it?

     Mi calls the name of her child across room with theatrical gesture and loud whisper voice